Gerben Mulder

-Gerben Mulder (born April 25, 1972, in Amsterdam), is a Dutch artist who lives between New York City and Rio de Janeiro.
+Gerben Mulder (born April 25, 1972) is a Dutch artist who lives in New York City and Rio de Janeiro.
 Mulder moved from the Netherlands to the United States in 1993.

 Biography

 During the course of his career as a fine artist, he has participated in exhibitions at many art venues worldwide.
-In the United States, his artwork has been exhibited at the Newman Popiashvili Gallery and Suite 106 Gallery, New York, NY; the Museum of Contemporary Art in Tucson, AZ; and the Roos Arts Gallery in Rosendale, NY.
+In the United States, his artwork has been exhibited at the Newman Popiashvili Gallery and Suite 106 Gallery, New York, New York; the Museum of Contemporary Art in Tucson, Arizona; and the Roos Arts Gallery in Rosendale, New York.
 In Europe, his artwork has been exhibited at the Kunst Verein Koelnberg, Galerie K4 and the Galerie Michael Janssen in Germany, Pippy Houldsworth, London, UK, Galerie Anton Weller, Paris, France, the Galeria Fortes Vilaça in Brazil, and the Galerie Akinci and Frank Taal Galerie in the Netherlands.